,

 Time-bound.
 It’s human nature to put things off.
 Remember to set specific deadlines.
 Try setting lots of shorter time-bound goals.
 This may make it easier to stay on track and reach your final destination.

 You are also more likely to succeed if you are clear about why you want to make a particular change and know how it will benefit you.
 Also, identify your support system and ask for help when you need it, and come up with a reward for reaching a specific goal.
-All these things can help you stay motivated.
+These are the ultimate secrets of success and will help you stay motivated.

 It will also help to create visible cues that remind you that you want to make a change.
 Maybe that means keeping workout clothes within easy reach.
 Remove things that will undercut your will; for example, if Dave’s Ice Cream is your weakness, it won’t help to know that there’s a pint of cookies-n-cream in the freezer with your name on it.
 But slip-ups happen; just get back into your groove and keep going.